MakeSchool-Tutorials/react-meteor-d3-heroku-tutorial/P8-refactoring-and-bugs/content.md

 React is all about small components that can be reused.
 For that we should make the components that we have created so far, smaller and into individual components.

 > [action]
-> Go over the each component again and move the divs that contain content into their individual components.
+> Go over each component again and move the divs that contain content into their individual React components.
 For example the title could be a container:
 >
 > ```
 >    <div className="page-header text-center">